Ariel Hollinshead

 Ariel Cahill Hollinshead (August 24, 1929 – September 10, 2019) was an American cancer researcher and professor who spent her career at George Washington University.
 She was a pioneer in discovering tumor antigens and developing them as cancer vaccines.
+She is sometimes referred to as the "Mother of Immunotherapy."

 Life

 Hollinshead was born Ariel Cahill on August 24, 1929.
 Her family were Quakers.

 In 1947, she began studying zoology and chemistry at Swarthmore College, chosen because it was a Quaker school, but soon switched to Ohio University in order to have access to a stronger science program.
 After earning a bachelor's degree at Ohio in 1951, she went to George Washington University (GW), where she earned a PhD in 1957.

 She joined the GW Medical Center faculty in 1959 as Assistant Professor of Pharmacology, in 1974, she became Professor of Medicine and in 1991 took on emeritus status.

 In 1958, Hollinshead married Montgomery K. Hyun (then going by "Montgomery Hollinshead"), whom she met while they were both at Swarthmore, and they had two sons together; her husband died in 2016.
 Ariel Hollinshead died at the age of 90 on September 10, 2019.